1. Be Sure Your Shop Policies are Complete: It is important to let shoppers know your Shop Policies.

 d.
 Will you accept returns and will you give a refund or are you willing to let the customer exchange their purchase for a different item?
 Who pays the return shipping?
 If it is an exchange, who pays the shipping for the replacement item?

-2. Your Shop Announcement: Your Shop Announcement is the text immediately below your banner.
+3. Your Shop Announcement: Your Shop Announcement is the text below your banner and Shop Title.

 The first 160 characters of your shop announcement will be used by search engines as the description, so be sure to use words which describe your shop and merchandise rather than something like "Hi, Welcome to my shop!
 It's so nice to have you visit today!" which would tell someone browsing the search results absolutely nothing about your shop and why they should click on that particular link.

-4. Be Sure to Have a Banner: Having a banner gives your shop a finished and more professional appeaerance.
-A banner is the rectangular graphic at the top of many (most) Etsy shops.
-If you don't have the skills to create your own, Etsy offers an online banner generator to create a generic banner, or you can hire someone to design a banner for you.
-It's a good idea to include your business name on your banner; this helps with name recognition, as some (many?) shoppers may not otherwise pay attention to the shop's or artist's name.
-I use Irfanview or Microsoft Paint to add text to my images (many other programs can be used for text too!).
+4. Be Sure to Have a Banner: Having a banner gives your shop a finished and more professional appearance.
+The banner is a rectangular graphic at the top of your Etsy shop.
+It should measure 760px by 100px, and the file size should be 2mb or less.
+If you don't have the skills to create your own, Etsy offers an online banner generator to create a generic banner, or you can hire someone with appropriate skills to design a banner for you.
+It's a good idea to include your business name on your banner; this helps with name recognition because shoppers may not otherwise pay attention to the shop's name.
+I prefer to use Irfanview to add text to my images; many other image editing programs can be used to add text too.

 7. Item Description: Be sure to write an adequate description, including as much information about your item as possible.
-Include details about the materials used, and a bit of detail about what inspired you to create the item can be a good selling point.
-Also remember to include the measurements in both metric and imperial (standard U.S.) terms, as this can be a huge help in acquiring international customers!
+Include details about the materials used and the size in both American ("Imperial") and metric measurements.
+Providing information about what inspired you to create the item can be a good selling point.

-8. Work Those Tags: Etsy gives you space to include 14 tags.
-Tags are words which shoppers might be inclined to search on when looking for your item.
-Keep an eye on Etsy's Merchandising Desk articles and incorporate key words and phrases based on what the Etsy merchandisers will be searching for; this could help your items land on the front page or possibly be featured in a Storque article or elsewhere on the Etsy web site!
-Members of the Sac Etsy Team should include Sac Etsy Team as one of their 14 tags, and if you're a member of other teams, include their team tag as well!
-I always include my shop name as one of my tags.
+8. Work Those Tags: Etsy gives you space to include 13 tags.
+Tags are phrases which shoppers might use when searching for your item.
+Keep an eye on Etsy's Merchandising Desk articles and incorporate key words and phrases based on what the Etsy merchandisers will be searching for could help your items land on the front page or be featured elsewhere on the Etsy web site!
+If you're a member of any Etsy teams, include their team tag on at least some of your items.
+I always include my shop name as one of my tags, and lately I've been including my city as well ... especially if I run out of ideas for Really Good tags.

-9. Optimize Your Shop for Relevancy: A couple months ago, Etsy changed from showing search results based on recency to showing them based on relevancy.
+9. Optimize Your Shop for Relevancy: In 2011, Etsy changed from showing search results based on recency to showing them based on relevancy.
 Important things to be aware of include using multiple-word tags, rather than the single-word tags which Etsy pretty much insisted on for many years.
-Now your tags should be phrases which shoppers may search on, such as "primitive doll" (rather than "primitive" and "doll" as separate tags) or "blue dress" (rather than "blue" and "dress" as separate tags), and so on.
-Unfortunately, sellers are still limited to just 20 characters for each tag, which can make this somewhat challenging!
-Also, your title should have the noun ("what it is") near the beginning of the title, in the first 2 or 3 words if not the very first word.
-And I've been hearing and reading that the first 3 words of your description should be a phrase from the title which is also used in the tags.
+Now your tags should be phrases which shoppers are likely to use when searching for your type of items, such as "primitive doll" (rather than "primitive" and "doll" as separate tags) or "blue dress" (rather than "blue" and "dress" as separate tags), and so on.
+Unfortunately, sellers are still limited to just 20 characters for each tag, which can make this somewhat challenging.
+Your title should have the noun ("what it is") near the beginning of the title, in the first 2 or 3 words if not the very first word.
+And I've been hearing and reading that the first 3 words of your description should be a phrase from the title which is also used in the tags; I handle this by copying most of the title to the first line of the description. :-)

 10. Photographing Your Item: Because you are selling online, your photographs have to tell the whole story.
 Shoppers aren't able to touch, feel, or smell your product, so you'll need to do it for them through your photographs.
 When photographing your items, think how they would be portrayed in a magazine; consider what type of props, if any, would be appropriate for your item.
-Remember that most items will benefit from the inclusion of more than one photograph in the listing.
+Etsy provides 5 slots for photos; show your item from different angles, or in different positions, or with different backgrounds.

 a.
 Be sure your photographs are in focus; of course "creative" out-of-focus backgrounds are fine, as long as the item you're selling is plainly visible.

 b.
 Think about how you "style" your photos.
-Read this article from the Etsy Storque for some tips.
+Read this article from the Etsy blog for some tips.

 11. List More Items: If you just have a handful of items listed (less than one page), list more items!
-My current goal is to get a minimum of 50 items listed in my Etsy shop.
+For the last couple of years, I have attempted to keep 50 items listed in my Etsy shop.
 Having more items, as well as a wider variety of items, will enable more shoppers to find your shop.
 A few years ago, a friend of mine was doing quite well with her product on eBay, however she was getting very fed up with the high fees on that site.
 I talked her into opening an Etsy shop.
-She did and listed about half a dozen items.
+She listed about half a dozen items.
 When she didn't have any sales in a week or so, she became frustrated.
 I asked if she could list two dozen items.
 She said yes and got them listed and the sales started rolling in almost immediately.
-She has since had more than 200 items listed on a fairly regular basis, and has sold more than 2800 items in just a little over 2 years; there have even been several days when she has sold more than 20 items in a day!
-This seller has decided to move on to other venues, at least for now.
-She is starting to do some craft fairs and is selling in some consignment shops near her home.
+She has since had more than 200 items listed on a fairly regular basis, and has sold more than 3000 items, and there have even been several days when she has sold more than 20 items in a day!

 Love this!
 Thanks.
 Will implement immediately! :)